tstack/lnav/docs/source/config.rst

 entry in the keymap.
 Function keys are encoded as an :code:`f` followed by the key number.
 Other keys are encoded as UTF-8 bytes and formatted as an :code:`x` followed by the hex-encoding in lowercase.
 For example, the encoding for the :code:`£` key would be :code:`xc2xa3`.
+Special keys that do not have a UTF-8 representation (for example, Enter under the Kitty keyboard protocol) are encoded as an :code:`n` followed by the octal key identifier (Enter is :code:`n4201761`).
 To make it easier to discover the encoding for unassigned keys, **lnav** will print in the command prompt the :code:`:config` command and
 `JSON-Pointer <https://tools.ietf.org/html/rfc6901>`_ for assigning a command